Plumbing Service Plans: Are They Worth It? Complete Guide & Costs

 What questions should I ask before signing up for a plumbing service plan?

-Ask what specific services are included in the annual inspection, what discount percentage you receive on repairs, whether the plan covers emergency calls, if the membership is transferable when you sell your home, and what the cancellation policy is.
-Also confirm whether the plan covers your specific systems — such as a tankless water heater or water softener — and ask for references or reviews from current plan members.
+Ask what specific services are included in the annual inspection, what discount percentage you receive on repairs, whether the plan waives emergency or after-hours fees, if the membership is transferable when you sell your home, and what the cancellation policy is.
+Also confirm whether the plan covers your specific systems (such as a tankless water heater or water softener), the dollar caps on repairs, and ask for references from current members.
 If you ever need urgent help outside of your plan, know how to quickly find a reliable same-day plumber in your area.

 Find Trusted & Licensed Plumbers in Ohio